amandasposito/amandasposito.github.io/_drafts/handling-overload.md

 Most of the time we cannot control the arrival rate in the system, sometimes it could be constant such as a black friday event, or it could happen through spikes of requests such as breaking news.

-What we can control is the number of WIP items in the system by applying backpressure or load shedding, and also the throughput, by removing bottlenecks from the request-processing path whenever possible;
+What we can control is the number of WIP items in the system by applying backpressure, we can also try to optimize the throughput, by removing bottlenecks from the request-processing path whenever possible.

 If we don't pay attention to those two our systems can become unresponsive, overflowed with requests it can’t handle, degrading in performance or crashing all together.
 This is not good for you or your users.